State and Federal Parks

 Hovenweep: Hovenweep is both a mystical pilgrimage and a fascinating study in ancient culture.
 Like much of the Four Corners area, Hovenweep, was an Ancient Pueblo (Anasazi) settlement.
 Abandoned around the late 1200’s the buildings stand like sentinels in a landscape of sage and juniper.
 Portals in the Hovenweep castle appear to align sunlight each seasonal solstice and equinox emphasizing the people’s connection to the rhythms and passages of the land and seasons they relied upon for survival.

-Natural Bridges National Monument: Home to three of expansive rock arches and the first International Dark Sky park in the world, Natural Bridges less accessible than Utah’s national parks, but just as spectacular.
-At 6,500-feet in elevation, atop the massive Cedar Mesa, the park is a little cooler in the heat of summer than other parks.
+Natural Bridges National Monument: Home to three expansive rock arches and the first designated International Dark Sky park in the world, Natural Bridges less accessible than Utah’s national parks, but just as spectacular.
+At 6,500-feet in elevation, atop the massive Cedar Mesa, the park is a little cooler in the heat of summer than the majority of other parks.
 Abundant hiking, stargazing and canyoneering make this a quiet haven for those looking to explore a little off the beaten path.